yungyuc/nsdhw_20sp/proposal/WarClans612/proposal.rst

 this problem.

 Tagging generation can be described simpler as structured information extraction from unstructured information (such as text) to enable easier digestion of information and analysis.
+The more data that is being trained for the model, the better the model will become.
+If the provided data is quite small, for example less than 100 for each possible tag, then it is better to have equal distribution of input that produce the same targeted tag to reduce wrong learning of the model.

 Math Behind the Problem
 -----------------